We look at how to maximise space, increase functionality, and circumvent lounge room clutter with tips for layout, colour, storage and lighting.

 - Employ various light sources as flat overhead lighting makes the space seem smaller.

-- Use wooden or venetian blinds or simple drops rather than elaborate window treatments.
+- Use wooden or Venetian blinds or simple drops rather than elaborate window treatments.

-Colours, patterns and finishes
+2. Find the right colours, patterns and finishes

 - Lighter colours and blonder wood make the area seem more spacious.